Connor Wong Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings (2022)

-- The pitching staff for the Tigers had a collective 7.6 K/9 last season, which ranked 25th in MLB.
+- The Tigers pitching staff ranked 25th in the league last season with a collective 7.6 strikeouts per nine innings.

-- The Tigers had the 21st-ranked team ERA among all league pitching staffs (4.06).
+- The Tigers had a 4.06 team ERA that ranked 21st among all league pitching staffs.

-- The Tigers gave up the 10th-fewest home runs in baseball (167 total, one per game).
+- Tigers pitchers combined to give up 167 home runs (one per game), the 10th-fewest in the big leagues.

-- The Tigers will look to Wentz (0-1) in his second start of the season.
+- The Tigers will look to Boyd (0-0) in his second start of the season.

-- The left-hander last appeared on Sunday against the Tampa Bay Rays, when he threw 5 1/3 innings, allowing three earned runs while giving up four hits.
+- In his last time out on Tuesday, the left-hander threw 4 1/3 innings against the Houston Astros, giving up two earned runs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.